Rajathbharadwaj/NetHack-2021/README.md

 ### In Progress :pick:

 - Working on creating a player using path finding algorithms (SSSP, ASSP etc) :boom:
-- Fixing why it buys with a delay using some profilers :writing_hand:
-- Creating a UI/UX friendly design to see the status of the trade :memo:
-- (if Needed) - Create a local API with Kite to easy of handling and DRY :unlock:

 ### Done :heavy_check_mark: